freneticmonkey/migrate/doc/CLI.md

 >  ### recreate
    Recreate the target database from the YAML Schema in the working folder and insert the metadata into the management database

+>  ### dryrun
+   Perform a migration dryrun

 >  ### force
    Skip the confirmation check before wiping the database and rebuilding the schema

+>  ### pull-diff (Optional value) Table Name
+   Read the state of the MySQL Target DB and serialise to YAML.
+Intended to be used by MySQL power users to store manual schema changes.

 ## setup
 The setup subcommand is used for configuring the migration environment.
 The flags to this command determine which environment is being configured.